lradaelli85/Policy-Routing/README.md

 iptables -t mangle -A PREROUTING -i $lan_int -m state --state ESTABLISHED,RELATED -m connmark ! --mark 0 -j CONNMARK --restore-mark

-iptables -t mangle -A PREROUTING -s 192.168.122.0/24 ! -d 192.168.122.0/24 -p tcp --dport 80 -m state --state NEW -m connmark --mark 0 -j MARK --set-mark 251
+iptables -t mangle -A PREROUTING -s $lan_subnet ! -d lan_subnet -p tcp --dport 80 -m state --state NEW -m connmark --mark 0 -j MARK --set-mark 251

 iptables -t mangle -A PREROUTING -m state --state NEW -m mark ! --mark 0 -j CONNMARK --save-mark

-this is valid if the connection from the $lan_net subnet direct to anything that is not a local destination.
+this is valid if the connection from the $lan_subnet  direct to anything that is not a local destination.
 Then add a routing rule that lookup in the ips table if the fwmark match ip rule add fwmark 251 table isp2